 - 2 tbsp flour

-Create the bechamel sauce by melting the butter in a small saucepan over medium heat.
+- Create the bechamel sauce by melting the butter in a small saucepan over medium heat.
 Add the flour once the butter has melted, and stir with a wooden spoon to create a roux.
-After a minute, pour in the milk, salt and freshly ground pepper.
+After a minute, pour in the milk, onion layers, tiny pinch of cloves, and a pinch of salt and freshly ground pepper.
 Stir everything over medium heat, just until the sauce is thickened to the point where it lightly coats the back of your wooden spoon.
+Remove the onion layers.

 You can freeze leftovers in the same way as well.